 Trend Tours where you visit trends in the form of real bricks-and-mortar businesses, hear first-hand from the proprietors and then brainstorm what they mean for your business.

 With over a decade of experience in market research, Richard brings Trends alive for Mintel’s clients on a daily basis.
-His 2016 UK Predictions project was presented and discussed face to face with an audience of over 1,000 clients and this year’s pan-European projects on how to re-define luxury and help consumers maximise their time have already reached over 600 clients across Italy, France, Poland, Spain and Germany.
+To date his 2017 EMEA Trend Predictions project has been presented and discussed face to face with an audience of over 1,000 clients and this year’s pan-European project on ‘The Truth About Trust’ is booked in to reach similar numbers across the UK, Italy, France, Poland, Norway, Spain and Germany.
 Richard’s other recent projects have explored the emergence of Africa as new consumer market, Virtual and Augmented Reality and the opportunities presented by an ageing population.

 As a globally recognised leading trends commentator, he is regularly called on by media worldwide to provide insight and analysis into consumer trends.